wahyd4/knowledge/categories/devops/kubernetes.md

 ### Service rolling update

 ### DaemonSet

+Running that pod on every node.

 - running a cluster storage daemon, such as `glusterd`, `ceph`, on each node
 - running a logs collection daemon on every node, such as `fluentd` or logstash.
 - running a node monitoring daemon on every node, such as Prometheus Node Exporter, collectd, New Relic agent.

 ### StatefulSet